-You might think its past time I was talking about simple electromagnetic bells at my blog.
+You might think its pass time while I was talking about simple electromagnetic bells at my blog.
 Truth be told I would agree with you and embedjournal is pitching for a higher game in the near future.
 We will soon get into some android programming and write mobile apps that will talk with our embedded systems.
 But for now we will have to stick with this little bell as it was asked to be made by my boss.
 But trust me it is not as simple as it looks! there are somethings about this project that had me stuck for a couple of hours.

 Mechanical Hitter Setup

 Setting up the mechanical hitter was the most time consuming task of all.
-Especially if you haven’t seen anybodies design or haven’t experimented with a couple of designs yourselves.
+Especially if you haven’t seen anybody’s design or haven’t experimented with a couple of designs yourselves.
 I thought this project was too simple to even Google for similar designs and decided that I should just get on with it.
 The end result was that I had to do this whole thing twice (two different designs, this is the third one) before I could get it to work as expected and still be simple enough for a kid to understand.

 I wouldn’t call it the best setup, but it is adequate.
 It has a movable Pivot to allow the hitter to move forward and backward.
 The stopper is to hold it at a position under normal conditions, a rubber band to provide for the recoil.
 Lastly it has a supporting pole to hold everything in place.

 If you had any exposure to science at all, you would know that a current carrying conductor is associated with a magnetic field.
 That is exactly what the electromagnet is all about.
-All you have to do is take a long wire and wind it around a magnetic material and power it up, voila you have an electromagnet.
+All you have to do is take a long wire and wind it around a magnetic material and power it up, voila you have an electromagne!

 For this particular project I did not need a very powerful magnet.
 I took a screw that was lying around and wound it with some insulated copper wire to get the electromagnet working.